peterzieba/5Vpld/README.md

 * The resulting .POF file can be converted using a utility called <a href="http://ww1.microchip.com/downloads/archive/pof2jed.zip">POF2JED</a> from Atmel (Now Microchip).
 This is further detailed in <a href="http://ww1.microchip.com/downloads/en/AppNotes/DOC0916.PDF">this application note.
 * Important!: Newer versions will not work. v13.0sp1 last version that had support for the MAX EPM3K/EPM7K chips.
 Support for these chips has been removed from newer versions of Quartus.
 You MUST use the old version.

-## Digital (Use schematics instead of logic equations / programming)
+## Digital (free, use schematics instead of logic equations / programming)
 "Digital is an easy-to-use digital logic designer and circuit simulator designed for educational purposes."
 This is an interesting option as one can create a schematic and have a .JED file generated for a GAL16V8 or GAL22V10.
 If one provides the fitters to Digital, it can produce .JED files for the ATF150x series as well. https://github.com/hneemann/Digital

-## Yosys (Open Source, mostly)
+## Yosys (Open Sourc + Atmel Fitters)
 One can use Yosys Open SYnthesis Suite (Yosys) with the help of the Atmel Fitters a specific CPLD and a techmap to produce .JED files.
 This allows an almost entirely open-source workflow using Verilog.
 A good place to start would be using the <a href="https://github.com/YosysHQ/oss-cad-suite-build">OSS CAD Suite</a> to get the big parts of the suite set up.
 There are two approaches to making this work:
 * https://github.com/whitequark/prjbureau
 * https://github.com/hoglet67/atf15xx_yosys/

 # Programming / Burning
-There are a few choices on how the part can actually be programmed depending on whether it support JTAG.
+There are a few choices on how the part can actually be programmed depending on whether it supports JTAG.

 ## PLD Devices (ATF16V8, ATF22V10)
 These parts require an EPROM programmer. <span style="color: red;">Additionally, an important gotcha' is that there are many manufacturers of these parts as well as variants within a manufacturer.
 While the fusemap may be compatible across variants (GAL16V8 from Lattice vs. the ATF16V8 from Atmel/Microchip), THE PROGRAMMING ALGORITHMS ARE NOT!
 You will need an EPROM programmer with support for the EXACT manufacturer and EXACT part number of the device you have.</span>